 What will happen if I wait to go solar?

-- Expect system to pay back its cost in about 5 years.
+- Expect the system to pay back its cost in about 5 years

-- System payback time would likely more than double, to about 15 years
+System payback time would likely more than double

 How can Baker Electric Home Energy help me?

-Our goal is to help you free yourself from the nation’s highest energy costs – especially before they get even higher.
+We are committed to saving you from high energy costs—especially before they get even higher.
 Call us today and our qualified specialists will help you:

 - Explore special financing offers